yuly-sanchez/IntroSDE-Assignment1/README.md

 	- **HealthProfileReader** which will run the requests based on Laboratory 3.
 	- **JAXBAnnotationsXml** which will marshall (to XML) and unmarshall (from XML).
 This class will print and create *people_new* xml file in the home folder which contains 7 people.
 Finally will read the people_new.xml file and print one at a time.
 	- **JAXBMarshallerJson** which will marshall (to JSON).
 This class will print and produce a *people_new.json* in home folder.
-* package assignment.utils contains RandomNumberHelper class which contain the methods to generate random interger / double numbers in the range (min,max]
+* package assignment.utils contains RandomNumberHelper class which contain the methods to generate random interger / double numbers in the range (min,max].
+* **people.xml** file which used as database.
+* **people.xsd** file is the XML Schema for the XML file of people.
+* **build.xml** file is the ANT build script that compiling source code, running tests, generating documentation directly from the command line.
+The **compile target** will generated ivy.jar will be downloaded into an *ivy* folder and libraries that are specified in *ivy.xml* will be downloaded to *lib* folder.
+The **generate target** will created the folder *assignment.people.generated* that contains the classes generated using *JAXB XJC*.
+* **ivy.xml** file used to specify the dependencies as *JAXB API* and *XJC compiler*.

 ## Request based on Lab 3